http://www.washingtonpost.com/wp-dyn/co ... 01407.html

 CSG took the initiative to utilise its facilities and manpower to gather,

-analyse and decimate information regarding the 5 missing contractors
+analyse and decimate information regarding the 5 missing contractors.
+This

 remains and will remain our prime concern.